bibinmjose/dsgramner/docs/index.md

 ![png](output_13_1.png)

-Since father education has the highest scores, we decided to plot the entire data set with 'Father edu' as a factor.
-The plot explains an upward trend in the median % of the students score as shown below.
+Since father education has the highest score, we decided to plot the entire data set with 'Father edu' as a factor.
+The plot explains an upward trend in the median performance % of the students.

 ![png](output_13_3.png)

 **Legend**

             Column                    Name Level          Rename
     24  Father edu        Degree and above     5  Degree & above 25  Father edu              Illiterate     1      Illiterate